 Key Findings:

+Active searchers rated genetic information as more important to their identity than those open to contact but not searching.
 Active searchers were more likely to use genetic testing and social media to search compared to those open to contact but not actively searching.
+These differences were statistically significant.

-67% of all participants had found or been found by a donor connection, with no difference between active searchers and those open to contact but not actively searching.
+67% of all participants had found or been found by a donor connection, with no difference between active searchers and those open to contact.

 Participants expressed a range of positive and negative emotions about finding or not finding connections.
 Some felt disappointed or alienated when unable to find connections, while others felt neutral or relieved.
+Making connections sometimes led to challenges in navigating new relationships.
+The paper provides a number of quotes from each group to illustrate the themes.

 Funding Source: UK Economic and Social Research Council